Atreus: Agamemnon and Menelaus

-Prior to sailing off to war against Troy, Agamemnon had angered the goddess Artemis because he had killed a sacred deer in a sacred grove, and had then boasted that he was a better hunter than she was.
+However, Agamemnon had angered the goddess Artemis because he had killed a sacred deer in a sacred grove, and had then boasted that he was a better hunter than she was.
 When the time came, Artemis stilled the winds so that Agamemnon's fleet could not sail.
 A prophet named Calchas told him that in order to appease Artemis, Agamemnon would have to sacrifice the most precious thing that had come to his possession in the year he killed the sacred deer.
 This was his first-born daughter, Iphigenia.
 He sent word home for her to come (in some versions of the story on the pretense that she was to be married to Achilles).
 Iphigenia accepted her father's choice and was honored to be a part of the war.
 Clytemnestra tried to stop Iphigenia but was sent away.
 After doing the deed, Agamemnon's fleet was able to get under way.

 While he was fighting the Trojans, his wife Clytemnestra, enraged by the murder of her daughter, began an affair with Aegisthus.
 When Agamemnon returned home he brought with him a new concubine, the doomed prophetess, Cassandra.
 Upon his arrival that evening, before the great banquet she had prepared, Clytemnestra drew a bath for him and when he came out of the bath, she put the royal purple robe on him which had no opening for his head.
 He was confused and tangled up.
 Clytemnestra then stabbed him to death.

+Menelaus managed to arrive safely in Sparta with his wife Helen where they were later confronted with Odysseus's son, Telemachus, during the search for his father.